Suicide Prevention Efforts

 1st Vice President, NAMI NH Board of Directors

 Suicide Prevention Council (SPC) - Military & Veterans Committee

 The SPC - Military & Veterans Committee holds meetings the 1st Wednesday of every other month, 2pm-3:30pm.
+Location: Edward Cross Training Complex, 722 Riverwood Drive, Pembroke, NH.
 Guests and new members are welcome!
-Due to COVID-19, the committee is currently meeting virtually each month.
-Please contact a Co-Chair for the virtual meeting link to attend.
 Meeting minutes of the SPC - Military & Veterans Committee are provided below.

 The SPC - Military & Veterans Committee recommends all professionals who work with Service members and Veterans in helping roles be trained in suicide prevention strategies.
 The Military Cultural Competence and Suicide Prevention Training Recommendations can point you to a training that meets your needs.